brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-website-hosting.md

 [^2]:	Of course, this doesn’t include the domain name server (DNS) settings that go with it, which you still have to do at your domain’s name server vendor of choice; however, these vendors give you as much help on that, too, as is possible and reasonable.

-[^3]:	That earlier post mentioned *four* hosts, counting Netlify; but I’m leaving out [Firebase](https://firebase.google.com) because, although it has much to recommend it—and, indeed, at this writing I’ve moved to it on at least a temporary, out-of-curiosity basis—it’s clearly *not* suitable for non-geeks.
-(But, boy, is it fun for those of us who *are* geeks.)
+[^3]:	That earlier post mentioned *four* hosts, counting Netlify; but I’m leaving out [Firebase](https://firebase.google.com) because, although it has much to recommend it, it’s clearly *not* suitable for non-geeks.